-It is the policy of Future Generations University that no faculty or staff member shall have a consensual romantic or sexual relationship with a student over whom he or she exercises academic or professional authority.
-It is also Future Generations University policy that no faculty member shall exercise academic or professional authority over any student with whom he or she has or previously has had a consensual romantic or sexual relationship.
+It is the policy of Future Generations University that no faculty or staff member shall have a consensual romantic or sexual relationship with a student over whom they exercises academic or professional authority.
+It is also Future Generations University policy that no faculty member shall exercise academic or professional authority over any student with whom they have or previously have had a consensual romantic or sexual relationship.
 This is a zero-tolerance policy.